 Dr. Tomonori Saito is a synthetic polymer chemist, who has extensive experience in the synthesis of well-defined polymers via living/controlled polymerization as well as post-modification of various polymers.
-His expertise has been applied to various projects at ORNL including CO2 separation membranes, flow battery, ion-conducting polymers for batteries and battery binders, ionic liquid polymers, polymer nanocomposites, additive manufacturing, polymer nanoparticles, elastomers, self-healing materials, thermal insulation materials, uranium extraction from seawater, polyolefin-based carbon fibers, lignin based-carbon fibers, and lignin-based renewable thermoplastics.
-He has published 72 peer-reviewed articles, 4 patents issued (one was licensed.), won R&D 100 in 2012 and 2016.
+His expertise has been applied to various projects at ORNL including polymer upcycling, vitrimers, CO2 separation membranes, flow battery, fuel cell, ion-conducting polymers for batteries and battery binders, ionic liquid polymers, polymer nanocomposites, additive manufacturing, polymer nanoparticles, elastomers, self-healing materials, thermal insulation materials, uranium extraction from seawater, carbon fiber composites, polyolefin-based carbon fibers, lignin based-carbon fibers, and lignin-based renewable thermoplastics.
+He has published 96 peer-reviewed articles (h-index 37), 5 patents issued (two was licensed.), won R&D 100 in 2012, 2016, 2019.

 His strength in research relies on the use of his skills in synthetic polymer chemistry to impact material sciences, energy, and chemical & environmental engineering applications.
 His polymer synthesis experience includes synthesis of block, graft, random copolymers with functional groups using living anionic polymerization, ATRP, RAFT, ROMP, conventional free radical polymerization, step-growth polymerization, and post-functionalization chemistry.
-His engineering expertise includes design, process and characterization of polymeric materials using various techniques for applications such as CO2 separation membranes, flow battery, self-healing materials, elastomers, carbon fibers, 3D printing, thermal insulation materials, renewable plastics, metal adsorbents, ion-conducting polymers for batteries and hydrogen, methanol & microbial fuel cells.
+His engineering expertise includes design, process and characterization of polymeric materials using various techniques for applications such as CO2 separation membranes, fuel cell, flow battery, self-healing materials, elastomers, carbon fibers, composites, 3D printing, thermal insulation materials, renewable plastics, metal adsorbents, ion-conducting polymers for energy storage, polymer upcycling etc.

 - Gas Separation Membrane